Admission for Undergraduate Students

 First-year students who live within commuting distance and reside in the home of their parents, legal guardians, or spouses may apply to the Oxford campus.
 See First Year Admission Standards for information regarding admission.

 Miami Regionals in Hamilton, Middletown and West Chester are commuter campuses with an open enrollment policy for first-time freshmen.
-Students not accepted to the Oxford campus may begin their Miami studies by commuting to one of the Regional locations.
+Students not admitted to the Oxford campus may begin their Miami studies by commuting to one of the Regional locations.
 After fulfilling minimum requirements through the Regional Campuses, students may submit a request to entirely change their campus to Oxford or remain a Regional Campus student with permission to take one or two classes in Oxford.

 First year students may be admitted for fall and spring semesters and are eligible for early enrollment the preceding summer or winter terms.
 Admission to some programs in the College of Creative Arts and Nursing is available only in the fall semester except by special permission.